-Clackamas County receives grant funds from three HUD programs: Community Development Block Grant (CDBG), Home Investment Partnership (HOME), and Emergency Solutions Grants (ESG).
-In order to receive these funds the county must prepare a number of plans.
-The most important is the Consolidated Plan.
-The development of the Consolidated Plan has been designed as a collaborative process allowing cities and community organizations and residents to participate in creating a unified vision for community improvements in their neighborhoods.
+Clackamas County receives grant funds from 3 HUD programs: Community Development Block Grant (CDBG), Home Investment Partnership (HOME) and Emergency Solutions Grants (ESG).
+In order to receive these funds the county must prepare a number of plans, the most important being the Consolidated Plan.
+The development of the Consolidated Plan has been designed as a collaborative process allowing cities, community organizations and residents to participate in creating a unified vision for community improvements in their neighborhoods.

 Key components of the plan include:

 - assessment of housing and community development needs and development of long-range strategies

 - description of how we plan to use the federal funds to put the strategic goals of the consolidated plan in place

 - maps identifying concentrations of low- and moderate-income residents

 - an examination of barriers that limit fair and equal housing opportunities to county residents